Nanoparticle Vaccine: The Next Generation of Vaccine Technology

 The more traditional vaccines, which use inactivated, weakened or genetically modified viruses as vectors are also quite effective, and generally easier to store and transport than the mRNA vaccines.
 But they also take much longer to develop and are more likely to create negative side effects.

-One approach that is being developed by researchers at Stanford University leveraged nanoparticles.
+One approach that is being developed by researchers at Stanford University leveraged nanoparticles to develop a Nanoparticle vaccine.
 Preclinical research was recently published on it in the journal ACS Central Science.

 “Our goal is to make a single-shot vaccine that does not require a cold-chain for storage or transport," said Peter S. Kim, senior author of the study and the Virginia and Ludwig Professor of Biochemistry at Stanford.
 “The target population for our vaccine is low- and middle-income countries.”